seamusom/Seamus_Maher_C19316346/README.md

 # Seamus_Maher_C19316346
-For this Project I will make an audio responsive environment
+For this project I will make an audio responsive enviroment using perlin noise with a terrain with a custom controller to change the enviroment